Azure/data-factory-deploy-action/README.md

 ## Getting Started

 ### Prerequisites

+* A GitHub repository integrated with an existing Azure Data Factory.
+For more info, see [Source control in Azure Data Factory](source-control.md).
+* An Azure service principal with `Contributor` role added as a secret on your GitHub repository.
+For more info, see [Create a service principal and add it to GitHub secret](https://docs.microsoft.com/azure/developer/github/connect-from-azure#create-a-service-principal-and-add-it-to-github-secret).

 If your GitHub Actions workflows are running on a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners), ensure you have installed: